xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

   <div class="column" markdown="span">![gs-flc-3.png]({{site.baseurl}}/attachments/ref_0I0Cpjkh/gs-flc-3.png)</div>
 </div>

-For a logged in customer the procees becomes a bit shorter, since all personal data (shipping and billing addresses) will be predefined already based on the customer account info.
-The preferred delivery and payment methods will also be pre-chosen based on the previous order of this customer.
-Hence the logged in customer will need only to check the fields and then pay the order.
+For a logged in customer, the procees becomes a bit shorter, since all the personal data (shipping and billing addresses) will have been predefined based on the customer account info.
+The preferred delivery and payment methods will also be pre-selected based on the previous order of this customer.
+The logged in customer will only need to check the fields and then pay for the order.

 ### One Page Checkout

-One Page Checkout (OPC) is a type of checkout when all the infromation required to perform a transaction is displayed on one and the same page being divided into logical blocks of personal data, delivery and payment info.
-OPC is considered a more quick and robust option of checkout, but it may lead to errors during the data submission and new customers may be confused by the amount of fields to be filled in at once.
+One Page Checkout (OPC) is a type of checkout in which all the infromation required to perform a transaction is displayed on a single page divided into logical blocks for personal data, delivery and payment info.
+OPC is considered a fatser and more robust option, but it may lead to errors during data submission, and new customers may be confused by the amount of fields to be completed all at once.

-This is how the OPC type of checkout will look for an unregistered customer:
+This is how OPC type will look for an unregistered customer:

 ![opc.png]({{site.baseurl}}/attachments/ref_0I0Cpjkh/opc.png)

-For a logged in customer the personal data (shipping and billing addresses) will be predefined, hence it will be necessary to choose the preferred shipping and payment methods only.
+For a logged in customer, the personal data (shipping and billing addresses) will be predefined, hence it will only be necessary to choose the preferred shipping and payment methods.

 ### Catalog Mode (Disabled Checkout)

-Sometimes an eCommerce website is needed for demostration purposes only, i.e. a store owner wants to promote products and services online rather than to sell them.
+Sometimes an eCommerce website is needed for demostration purposes only, i.e. the store owner wants to promote products and services online rather than to sell them.

 Such an option in X-Cart can be enabled by installing the {% link "Catalog" ref_3eMIyNpG %} addon.